baychub/cb-gsg/Getting-Started.md

 ![Dashboard page](terminal screenshot for MQTT topic)

 2. Press Ctrl-C to stop monitoring MQTT data on this topic.
-3. Try some of the other MQTT topics to see other types of data the RSP Controller publishes:
+3. Try another MQTT topic to see other types of data the RSP Controller publishes:
 ```
 #-- See raw data from all tag reads
 mosquitto_sub -t rfid/rsp/data/#
-#-- See changes in RSP Controller status, e.g., RSP Controller app starts or shuts down
-mosquitto_sub -t rfid/rsp/data/#
-#-- See the status of all connected RSP sensors
-mosquitto_sub -t rfid/rsp/rsp_status/#
 ```
 Full documentation of the MQTT topics and data definitions can be found in the *[Intel® RSP Controller - Edge Computer Software Application Programming Interface (API)](https://github.com/intel/rsp-sw-toolkit-gw/blob/master/docs/Intel-RSP-Controller-App_API_Guide.pdf)* guide, chapters 2 and 3.